Options

 The requiredIf

-An example might help elucidate this distinction.
+An example might help elucidate the distinction.
 Suppose we have these requirements:

 allOf(